cyber-bytezz/cody-frontend-issues/README.md

 4. Run tests
 5. Submit a pull request

-Please ensure your code follows our coding standards and includes appropriate documentation.
+## 📝 Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project, you agree to abide by its terms.

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- Thanks to all contributors
+- Special thanks to the React and TypeScript communities
+- Appreciation to the quantum computing pioneers